-Our sixth SDG Meetup, which took place during the 2019 Fashion Revolution Week, was a special edition in collaboration with Fashion Revolution.
+Our seventh SDG Meetup, which took place during the 2019 Fashion Revolution Week, was a special edition in collaboration with Fashion Revolution.

 Together with speakers from sustainable denim pioneers G-Star Raw and the Circle Textiles initiative of Circle Economy, we will explore Sustainable Development Goals (SDGs) closely related to the fashion sector.
 These include SDG 13: Climate Action, SDG 6: Clean Water & Sanitation, SDG 12: Responsible Consumption & Production, and SDG 15: Life on Land.

 In addition to inspiring talks from Fashion Revolution, Circle Economy and G-Star RAW, we hosted a sustainable fashion marketplace with Project CeCe | NEXT way of living | Fraenck | Enschede Textielstad | Roxy van Bemmel | Fashion Revolution Netherlands | Aya Conceptstore.